eclipse-langium/langium-website/hugo/content/tutorials/writing_a_grammar.md

 We'll also be producing values and updating an environment as well, which are important to keep in mind.

 Basically, a MiniLogo program can be considered equivalent to a series of transformations on some drawing context.
-This goal for MiniLogo will guide our design throughout these guides.
+This goal for MiniLogo will guide our design throughout these tutorials.

 In addition, we'll want to get an idea of what our concrete syntax will be.
 This step can be done on paper if you like, but the overall goal is to get a feel for how you want the language to look.
 Your coice of concrete syntax will also drive your grammar's design.
 If your design is chosen well, it can simplify the way your grammar is constructed.
 If your syntax is complex, the grammar may also be complex as well.
 Not only this, but it's also important to try and strike a balance betwenen syntax that is special to your language, and syntax that is at least somewhat shared with other languages.
 The more unfamiliar the language appears, the more likely your users will struggle trying to pick it up.